opf/openproject/docs/user-guide/projects/project-status/README.md

 ###Project overview

-Your project dashboard will also display your project status.
-The project status is a widget that you can drag and drop to configure your view.
+Your [dashboard](/docs/user-guide/project-overview/) will also display your project status.
+The project status is a widget that you can drag and drop to configure your view in the project overview.

 ![Project-status-project-overview](Project-status-project-overview.png)